helenbatson/seattle_airbnb/README.md

 ### Licensing, Authors, Acknowledgements

-The data files were retrieved from [Kaggle]https://www.kaggle.com/airbnb/seattle Thanks to my mentors for helping me to understand my results
+The data files were retrieved from [Kaggle]https://www.kaggle.com/airbnb/seattle Thanks to my mentors at [Udacity]https://www.udacity.com/ for helping me to understand my results